In Hospital Resuscitation (BLS) for NMC OSCE

 Disclaimer – Click Here

-We are also adding a video below which depicts the flow chart of steps required in Basic Life Support BLS for NMC OSCE Skills Demonstration which you can watch here.
+We are also adding a video below which depicts the flow chart of steps required in In Hospital Resuscitation (BLS) for NMC OSCE Skills Demonstration which you can watch here

-If you liked this article on Basic Life Support BLS Skill demonstration for OSCE NMC Exam.
+If you liked this article on In hospital Resuscitation (BLS) Skill demonstration for OSCE NMC Exam.
 Please share this article with your friends who are preparing for OSCE.